X16Community/x16-smc/README.md

 This command returns the mouse movement packet.

-If no movement packet is available, it returns a 0, that is 1 byte.
+If no movement packet is available, it returns a 0 (1 byte).

-If the mouse is initialized as device ID 0, it returns a three byte packet.
+If the mouse is initialized as device ID 0 (standard three button mouse, no scroll wheel), it returns a three byte packet.

-And if the mouse is initialized as device ID 3 or 4, it returns a four byte packet.
+And if the mouse is initialized as device ID 3 (scroll wheel) or 4 (scroll wheel+extra buttons), it returns a four byte packet.

 ## Get mouse device ID (0x22)

-This returns the currently initialized mouse device ID.
+This returns the current mouse device ID.
 The possible values are:

 - 0x00 = a standard PS/2 mouse with three buttons, no scroll wheel
 - 0x03 = a mouse with three buttons and a scroll wheel
 - 0x04 = a mouse with two extra buttons, a total of five buttons, and a scroll wheel
 - 0xfc = no mouse connected, or initialization of the mouse failed

-The returned device ID may not be the same as the requested device ID.
-For instance, if you request mouse device ID 4, but the extra buttons are not available on the connected mouse, you will get ID 3 (if there was scroll wheel support).
+The returned device ID may differ from the requested device ID.
+For instance, if you requested mouse device ID 4, but the extra buttons are not available on the connected mouse, you will get ID 3 (if there is a scroll wheel).

 ## Firmware version (0x30, 0x31 and 0x32)